mathur/android_external_iotop/README.md

 iotop
 =====

+## Android Port
+This is a version of [iotop](https://github.com/Tomas-M/iotop), ported for Android devices.
+To use it, include it in your external source tree when building an AOSP variant of Android.

+## Information

 Your Linux server is too slow or load is too high?
 One of the possible causes of such symptoms may be high IO (input/output) waiting time, which basically means that some of your processes need to read or write